Developing Public Leaders

 The State of Iowa, with Drake University, offers a nationally-accredited Certified Public ManagerĀ® (CPM) program.
 Through this program, we seek to maintains Iowa's high level of commitment to professional development and public service.

-About CPM
+List items for About CPM

 CPM is an intensive learning experience for supervisors, managers, executives, management staff, and project managers.
 Participants include employees from federal, state, county, and local governments.
 The program includes discussion, traditional classroom experiences at Drake University, and online learning.
 Participants also complete one team project related to a real-life situation, problem, or concern in their job.
 This gives them the opportunity to apply the theories, principles, and techniques they learned in the CPM program.